 Proof of the source of monies is required under Money Laundering Regulations.
 You should not be offended when when this is requested of you as your conveyancer must have this information on record.
 Your Chigwell conveyancing solicitor will need to see evidence of proof of funds before they are able to accept any monies from you into their client account and they should also ask further queries concerning the source of funds.

-Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a simple, no chain conveyancing.
+I've recently found out that there is a flying freehold issue on a house I put an offer in two weeks back in what should have been a simple, chain free conveyancing.
 Chigwell is where the house is located.
-Can you shed any light on this issue?
+Can you offer any opinion?

-Flying freeholds in Chigwell are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Chigwell you must be sure that your lawyer goes through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Chigwell may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Chigwell are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Chigwell you must be sure that your lawyer goes through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Chigwell may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I need to find a conveyancing solicitor for remortgage conveyancing in Chigwell.
 I've land on a web site which looks to be the ideal answer If there is a chance to get all the legals done via web that would be ideal.
 Do I need to be concerned?
 What are the potential pitfalls?